 Computer vision has also made a significant dent in animal healthcare.
 Arecent study proposed the usage of CV-powered motion monitoring systems to detect and reduce the spread of swine fever, among other dangerous outbreaks.
 An artificially intelligent vision system can be used to observe and monitor the behavior of animals within a closed environment, and identify those exhibiting limited movement (or other symptoms) due to sickness.
 This solution has the potential to catch infectious diseases early on and prevent the loss of precious lives.

 Businesses that wish to achieve greater automation levels, efficiency, productivity, and quality control choose custom computer vision machine learning solutions.
-There is a wide range of industrial applications of CV, ranging from remote production line and packaging process monitoring to predictive maintenance of industrial equipment and worker safety checks to prevent accidents.
+There is a wide range of business applications of CV and machine learning, ranging from remote production line and packaging process monitoring to predictive maintenance of industrial equipment and worker safety checks to prevent accidents.

 Here’s a real-life example from a project that MindTitan worked on for Hepta Airborne, a provider of AI-based, drone-operated power grid management and analysis services.
 The drones aerially monitor the power lines and capture images from a safe distance.
 This optical data is fed to a computer vision system that detects faults within power lines and helps the operators to take timely actions, reducing disruption and outages in power supply while lowering maintenance and inspection costs.